Struggling to get interviews?

 - year it was published

-Example in an education section:
+Example of publications added to an education section:

 How to list publications on a CV for academic roles